 Liver disease and liver failure are usually treated by specialists called hepatologists.

 Treatment of liver failure depends on whether it is acute or chronic.
-For chronic liver failure, treatment includes changes to the diet and lifestyle, including:
+For chronic liver failure, treatment includes changes to your diet and lifestyle, including:

 For acute (sudden) liver failure, treatment includes: